 The Citizens Advice Law Clinic at Buckingham Law School

-The Law Clinic project is a partnership between the University of Buckingham Law School and Aylesbury Vale Citizens Advice.
+The Law Clinic project is a partnership between The University of Buckingham Law School and Citizens Advice, Bucks.

 The clinic offers free, confidential and independent advice sessions to members of the community in Buckingham and the surrounding areas on a range of consumer issues.